 Here are the ingredients you’ll need to make one of the colors (if you plan to make all 6 colors you’ll need to repeat the recipe for each color you want to make).

-Note: We have only tested this with Elmer’s clear glue and recommend this brand as other brands may not work.
-You can also use Elmer’s white glue however the final slime won’t be as translucent looking.
+Note: We recommend using Elmer’s glue.
+Other non-branded glue may not work as well.
+You can also use Elmer’s white glue however the final slime won’t be as translucent-looking.

 SEE: How to Make Slime With Contact Solution for more tips making slime with contact lens solution.